 In terms of animation, Moana is one of the most beautiful CG animated films ever made.
 The character designs are some of the best in any Disney film (Maui’s tattoos are as much a character as Maui himself), and the monsters that Moana and Maui encountere showcase a truly inspired visual creativity.
 The environments are gorgeous to behold, with the ocean itself being absolutely striking (as well as being a character in its own right).
 There’s not a single moment that doesn’t look breathtaking.

 Like the vast majority of great Disney films, Moana is a musical, and I’m happy to say that it includes some of the most memorable and catchy tunes in Disney’s history.
 Some of its best include How Far I’ll Go, which serves as Moana’s “I want” song, You’re Welcome, Maui’s sure-to-be classic number, and Shiny, Tamatoa’s song that extolls the wonders of his treasure-clad shell.
 Though the soundtrack doesn’t reach the same heights as Frozen, its pacific island-inspired musical numbers never cease to entertain.

 Moana is simply a wonderful film.
 It’s well-paced story is filled with fun and emotion, made all the better by its great, focused cast of characters, terrific song work and captivating animation, making it one of the most entertaining films in the Disney canon.
-Moana deserves mention alongside the likes of Beauty and the Beast and Frozen as one of Disney’s greatest animated features.
+Moana may be more formulaic than much of Disney’s recent output, but it’s so well made that it still deserves to sit alongside Disney classics like Beauty and the Beast and Frozen.